thoughtbot/ios-on-rails/release/ios-on-rails-sample.md

 Just as Rails makes it possible to set up a basic web application in a matter of minutes, Rails makes it possible to set up a basic API in a matter of minutes.
 But deciding how to structure your API isn't easy.
-While experimenting with all of the options is a fun weekend project, sometimes you just want to get going.
+While experimenting with all the options is a fun weekend project, sometimes you just want to get going.
 This book will help you do just that.
-While your API will no doubt require some tweaking while fleshing out your iOS app, the approach we will be taking is to define and build the API first, and then consume this API through our iOS app.
+While your API will no doubt require some tweaking while you flesh out your iOS app, the approach we will be taking is to define and build the API first, and then consume this API through our iOS app.

 The Rails portions of *iOS on Rails* will guide you through what we have found